mmartial/OpenInfra25-GenAI/CoreAI/README.md

 After editing the `compose.yaml` file, run `docker compose up -d` to start the containers.

 The containers will take a few minutes to start up.
+The container will mount the local `iti` directory to the `/iti` directory in the container.
+This will allow us to access the Jupyter Notebooks developed for these demos.

 Once the containers are up and running, obtain the `100.` IP address from your Tailscale dashboard, and access the JupyterLab at `http://localhost:8888`.